Welcome

 Disability Equality Trainer

-Josh has been a theatre reviewer and equality trainer at the Edinburgh Festival Fringe for many years.
-His Disability Equality Training sessions are based on the social model of disability.
-Find out more about his Training here.
+I have worked as a Theatre Reviewer and Equality Trainer at the Edinburgh Festival Fringe for many years, but I am now based primarily in London.
+My Disability Equality Training sessions are based on the social model of disability.

 Legal Qualifications